Isabela oriole: Description and taxonomy

 It is described on EBird as "A medium-sized bird of lowland forest, including secondary habitats and bamboo in northern Luzon.
 Yellow underparts blend into olive upperparts.
 Bill fairly long and silver.
 Forages for fruit and insects, sometimes in mixed-species flocks.
 Similar to White-lored Oriole, but slightly larger, with a silver rather than red bill and no white spot in front of the eye.
 Song consists of a medium-pitched, upslurred whistle, "hoowit!"
 This species is monotypic.

 The Isabela oriole is commonly confused with the much more common white-lored orioles and black-naped orioles.
-It is differentiated by its extremely large bill grey bill, uniform olive-yellow plumage and lack of white on its lores.
+It is differentiated by its extremely large grey bill, uniform olive-yellow plumage and lack of white on its lores.

 The Isabela oriole is most closely related to the white-lored oriole.
 Both species are closely related to the paraphyletic Philippine oriole.
 The Isabela oriole is sometimes considered to form a superspecies with the dark-throated oriole and the Philippine oriole.
 Alternate names for the Isabela oriole include the green-lored oriole and olive-lored oriole.